Will my site have a dedicated IP address?

 Can I get a “static IP address”?

-We're sometimes asked if we offer "static IP addresses", or if a "dedicated IP address" and a "static IP address" are the same thing.
+We're sometimes asked if we offer “static IP addresses”, or if a “dedicated IP address” and a “static IP address” are the same thing.
 They’re similar, but not exactly the same.
 We offer dedicated IP addresses, but we (like almost all other companies) don’t offer permanently static IP addresses.

-A "static" IP address would be an IP address that never changes in the future, even if you keep your hosting with us for decades (yes, we have customers that have been hosting with us for more than 20 years!).
-We don’t have any way to guarantee that, so we don't offer it as a service.
-Dedicated IP addresses are less likely to change than shared IP addresses (because many of the situations that would cause a shared address to change won’t apply), but you shouldn’t assume that even a dedicated IP address will never change.
+The literal meaning of a “static” IP address would be an IP address that never changes in the future, even if you keep your hosting with us for decades (yes, we have customers that have been hosting with us for more than 20 years!).
+We don’t have any way to guarantee that, so we don’t want to promise it.
+Dedicated IP addresses are much less likely to change than shared IP addresses (because many of the situations that would cause a shared address to change won’t apply), but you shouldn’t assume that even a dedicated IP address will never change.

 Do you provide reverse DNS entries for dedicated IP addresses?

 Yes.
 If your site is on a dedicated IP address with us, the reverse DNS entry for that IP address will automatically be set to match your domain name instead of a generic hostname.

 Can I use a dedicated IP address in a URL to access my website?